EC issues ultimatum to Trinamool Congress ahead of Bengal polls: 'This time, elections will be...'

 History of violence in West Bengal elections

 West Bengal has a long history of election-related violence.
 Over the past 20 years, hundreds of people have been killed and thousands injured during campaigns and polling.
 The 2021 Assembly elections were especially bloody, with more than 1,300 incidents of violence, 25 deaths, and 7,000 cases of molestation reported, as per a Call of Justice fact-finding committee report.
-The report found that the scale of violence under the TMC has often eclipsed previous records during Left Front rule.
+The scale of violence under the TMC has often eclipsed previous records during Left Front rule, the report found.

 The TMC handed letters from Mamata Banerjee and raised concerns about poll officials allegedly linked to the BJP.